regras/cbamf/README.md

     .
 Moia, V.H.G., Breitinger, F., and Henriques, M.A.A.
 (2019).
 The impact of excluding common blocks for approximate matching.
 Computers & Security.
 Status: Submitted.

     .
 Moia, V.H.G., Breitinger, F., and Henriques, M.A.A.
 (2019).
-Improving the similarity detection on digital forensics investigations using approximate matching functions by removing common blocks (still in progress).
+Understanding the effects of removing common blocks on approximate matching scores under different scenarios for digital forensic investigations.
+In XIX Brazilian Symposium on information and computational systems security (pp. 1-14).
+São Paulo-SP, Brazil: Brazilian Computer Society (SBC).

 How to create the common feature database and populate it using an Approximate Matching function: